Text-to-speech in the classroom.

 Personalizing for individual student needs

-Personalizing options differ from program to program but typically there are options for:
+Personalizing options differ depending upon the software, but typically there are options for:

 - controlling the speed at which text is read

 - choosing the amount of text to be read aloud at any one time (e.g., word, sentence, or paragraph)

 - highlighting or not highlighting words as they are being read out loud.

 Choosing an appropriate technology solution involves gathering information about your students, identifying needs and potential technologies, and investigating the effectiveness of different technologies with different students.